acusti/uikit/README.md

 To publish all packages, manually update each packages’s `version` field in their package.json.
 If any of the packages depends on any of the other packages being updated, be sure to update the dependency version as well.
 Then run `yarn publish`.
-To publish only a single package, use `yarn workspace <package-name> npm publish --access` (e.g.
-`yarn workspace @acusti/css-value-input npm publish --access`).
-Publishing will trigger a build as well as `npm publish` to ensure that the latest changes get published.
+Publishing will trigger a build before running `npm publish` to ensure that the latest changes are published.
+To publish only a single package, use
+`yarn workspace <package-name> npm publish --access public` (e.g.
+`yarn workspace @acusti/css-value-input npm publish --access public`), but note that in that case, you are responsible for running `yarn build` yourself before triggering the publish.

 After publishing the packages, run `yarn` to update the yarn.lock file and then commit the version updates with a message in the form of: